Mortgage With Judgment On Credit Report Guidelines

 - It is the right of the judgment creditor to renew an old judgment when it nears the statute of limitations period

-- The only way of getting rid of a judgment is by settling with the judgment creditor or by filing for bankruptcy
+The only way of getting rid of a judgment is by settling with the judgment creditor or by filing for bankruptcy.

 All collection accounts can turn into potential judgments.

-- If a collection agency gets wind that a person has assets or good stable income, they may try to pursue in suing you and try to get a judgment against them
+- If a collection agency gets wind that a person has assets or a good stable income, they may try to pursue in suing you and try to get a judgment against them

 Fannie Mae and Freddie Mac, the two mortgage giants who are in charge of conventional mortgage lending guidelines, have strict lending guidelines when it comes to judgments.